What You Need to Know About Termite Swarming Season

 When do termites swarm?

-Termite swarming season can vary depending on the species of termite, but it typically occurs during late winter or early spring.
-March is usually one of the months you’ll want to keep your eye on if you’re concerned about termite activity.
+Seasonality can vary depending on the termite species, but termite swarming season usually occurs during late winter or early spring.
+March is usually one of the months you’ll want to watch if you’re concerned about termite activity.
 However, as mentioned earlier, there is no exact time of year to keep in mind or exact formula you can follow to predict termite swarming season.

 Is swarming season different than termite season?